ErrantThinking/errantthinking.github.io/content/roadside_inns/index.md

 ### 6. Treetop Lodge

-- **Location**: Within a forest atop their multiple tree
+- **Location**: Within a forest atop multiple trees
 - **Keeper**: A family of wood elves
 - **Building**: An array of tree houses connected by rope bridges
 - **Quirk**: Being in the tree tops, they either run a lift or if short staffed just strongly encourage people to stay the night.
-- **Secret**: A telescope on one of the observation decks points not to the sky by at a very specific location on the horizon.
+- **Secret**: A telescope on one of the observation decks points not to the sky but at a very specific location on the horizon.
 Folk tales say there be treasure that way, but not many come back alive to spend it.

 An inn in the treetops providing lodging, food, and drink.